roelmagdaleno/markdown-to-notion-blocks/README.md

 ### Text Content

 The Notion API only accepts a maximum of 2000 characters per text content.
-If the text content is more than 2000 characters, it will be split into multiple rich text objects.
+If the text content is more than 2000 characters, the package will split them into multiple rich text objects.

 ### Rich Text

 The Notion API only accepts a maximum of 100 rich text objects per block.
-If the rich text objects are more than 100, it will be split into multiple blocks.
+If the rich text objects are more than 100, the package will split them into multiple blocks.

 ## Usage